 ABOUT

-Health and wellbeing is an important part of everyday life.
+Health and wellbeing are essential parts of everyday life.
 It is integral to leading a happy and healthy lifestyle.
-As the first tier of local government and the closest port of call for residents’ local (parish and town) councils can play a huge role in ensuring that our communities are stronger, healthier and thriving places to live.
+As the first tier of local government and the closest port of call for residents’ local (parish and town) councils can play a huge role in ensuring our communities are more robust, healthier and thriving places to live.

 HEALTH AND WELLBEING CASE STUDIES

-The Health and wellbeing case studies publication is for local councils and county associations or local to use as an example of work that can be carried out within their communities.
-These are all examples of best practise and demonstrate actions large and small to benefit the health and wellbeing of residents.
+The Health and wellbeing case studies publication is for local councils and county associations to use as an example of work that can be carried out in their communities.
+These are all examples of best practise and demonstrate actions to benefit the health and wellbeing of residents.

-This booklet is segregated into chapters; Creating Healthier Communities; Transport; Crohn’s and Colitis; Dementia; Loneliness; Mental Health; Social Prescribing and Young People.
-It is designed to incorporate all areas of health and wellbeing and will be added to in due course.
+This publication is divided into chapters; creating healthier communities, transport, Crohn's and colitis, dementia, loneliness, mental health, social prescribing and young people.
+It is designed to incorporate all areas of health and wellbeing and will be added in due course.

 Read the Health and wellbeing case studies publication